Indiana Lemon Law: Your Complete Legal Guide

 - Right to have an attorney present

-- Right to reject unfavorable decision and pursue litigation
+- Right to reject an unfavorable decision and proceed to litigation

 Manufacturer Defenses